calypsonet/keyple/docs/KeypleCoreApi/ApplicationApi/index.md

 Several ‘Reader Observers’ could be registered to an Observable Reader.
 An observable reader has the capability to be set with a ‘Default Selections Request’: in this case when a SE is inserted in the reader, the reader will try to operate the configured different default selections.
 If a selection successfully matches with the SE, instead to simply notify the insertion of SE, the observable reader will notify about a successful selection with a SE application.
  - If the notification mode is defined as ‘always’, then in case of SE insertion, the observable reader will notify a SE matched reader event in case of successful selection, or a simple SE inserted reader event if not.
- - If the notification mode is defined as ‘matched only’, then in case of SE insertion, simple SE inserted reader event aren’t notified.
+ - If the notification mode is defined as ‘matched only’, then in case of SE insertion, simple SE inserted reader events aren’t notified.

 When the processing of an inserted or matched SE is finished, a reader observer has to notify the observable reader in order to prepare the observable reader to detect the removal of the SE.